-- Take care that the microphones are not blocked by your fingers, etc. - Good audio recording results are not possible when the camera is too far away from what you are trying to record. - Operating camera buttons while shooting can cause button noise to be picked up in the audio. - When shooting with the "HS" movie mode at a frame rate setting of "30-120 fps" or "30-240 fps", audio is recorded only while the camera is shooting at 30 fps.
+- Take care that the microphone is not blocked by your fingers, etc. - Good audio recording results are not possible when the camera is too far away from what you are trying to record. - Operating camera buttons while shooting can cause button noise to be picked up in the audio. - When "HD/STD" is selected as the movie mode, turning optical zoom on or off also turns audio recording on or off.
+Audio recording is turned off while optical zoom is turned on, and turned on while optical zoom is turned off.
+The optical zoom on/off operation is performed using the control panel.
+Note that lens operation noise may be picked up in audio recordings. - When shooting with the "HS" movie mode at a frame rate setting of "30-120 fps" or "30-240 fps", audio is recorded only while the camera is shooting at 30 fps.
 Audio is not recorded at any other frame rates.

-- Spending a long time using movie recording will cause the camera to become slightly warm to the touch.
-This is normal and does not indicate malfunction. - Shooting movies for long periods in areas where temperature is relatively high can cause digital noise (dots of light) to appear in the movie image.
-A rise in the camera's internal temperature also may force movie recording to stop automatically.
-If this happens, stop recording and allow the camera to cool down, which should cause normal operation to resume. - Shooting a movie using the camera's built-in memory will cause movie frames to be dropped.
-Always use a high speed memory card (not built-in memory) for movie recording. - Use of certain types of memory cards slows down data transfer and increases the time it takes to record movie data, which can result in movie frames being dropped.
+- Continuous Auto Focus is performed during movie recording when optical zoom is turned on while "HD/STD" is selected as the movie mode, regardless of the current Continuous AF setting.
+If optical zoom is turned off, continuous Auto Focus is not performed during movie recording, regardless of the current Continuous AF setting. - When "HD/STD" is selected as the movie mode and optical zoom is turned off, you can readjust focus while movie recording is in progress by half pressing the shutter button.
+Note, however, that noise produced by the lens operation will be picked up in the audio recording. - Focus is fixed during movie recording when "HS" is selected as the movie mode. - Spending a long time using movie recording will cause the camera to become slightly warm to the touch.
+This is normal and does not indicate malfunction. - · The zoom bar is not displayed while movie recording is in progress. - Use of certain types of memory cards slows down data transfer and increases the time it takes to record movie data, which can result in movie frames being dropped.
 The indicator on the monitor screen turns yellow to indicate that frames are being dropped.
 In order to avoid problems such as these, use of an Ultra High Speed Type SD memory card is recommended.
 Note, however that CASIO makes no guarantees about the operation of any Ultra High Speed Type SD memory card used with this camera.